-- There are infinite possibilities for improving your setup with additional gear made just for your device
+- There are infinite possibilities for improving your streaming setup with additional gear made just for your device

 - Smartphones and tablets offer the option of using applications to improve your production value, workflow, and productivity.
 For example, using the Camo app allows you to use your mobile device as a webcam.

 Odds are you can start with the device you have.
 But, if you want specific mobile device recommendations, here are our picks.

 Best smartphone camera for livestreaming: iPhone 14 Pro Max